UNINETTSigma2/helm-charts/repos/testing/deep-learning-tools/README.md

-By installing this package, a Jupyter notebook with various pre-installed deep-learning related tools will be created.
+By installing this package, a Jupyter lab with various pre-installed deep-learning related tools will be created.
 After installing, you will be able to access this notebook using your web browser.

-This package includes a collection of several commonly used deep learning tools, such as Tensorflow, Pytorch, Keras, Theano and CNTK made available through a jupyter notebook.
+This package includes a collection of several commonly used deep learning tools, such as Tensorflow, Pytorch and Keras made available through a jupyter notebook.
-In addition there is [Tensorboard](https://www.tensorflow.org/tensorboard) and [Visdom](https://github.com/facebookresearch/visdom) are available for visualization during training.
+In addition, there is [Tensorboard](https://www.tensorflow.org/tensorboard) and [MLflow](https://mlflow.org) available for visualization during training.

 ## Features